Stewart Island: Threats and preservation

 As the island has always been sparsely populated and there has never been very much logging, much of the original wildlife is intact, including species that have been devastated on the mainland post-colonisation.
-However, although habitats and wildlife were not threatened by invasive species historically, now there are populations of cats, rats and brushtail possums on the island, as well as a large population of white-tailed deer, which are hunted for meat and sport.
-The white-tailed deer were introduced to coastal areas, but there is also a small population of red deer confined to the inland areas.
-Almost all the island is owned by the New Zealand government and over 80 per cent of the island is set aside as the Rakiura National Park, New Zealand's newest national park.
-Many of the small offshore islands, including the Snares, are also protected.
+However, although habitats and wildlife were not threatened by invasive species historically, now there are populations of brushtail possums, feral cats, hedgehogs and three species of rats, but no mustelids or mice.
+There is a large population of white-tailed deer, which were introduced to coastal areas and are hunted for meat and sport.
+There is also a small population of red deer, confined to the inland areas.

+Rabbits were introduced to the island in 1943 which later became a pest after rapid multiplication.

+In February 2025, the Department of Conservation (DOC) announced a pest eradication project on the island.
+The project, part of the Island-Ocean Connection Challenge (IOCC), targets three islands up to 15 times larger than any previously cleared of pests in New Zealand.
+The goal is to remove invasive species, restore ecosystems, and protect native wildlife, including kākāpō, seabirds, and rare plants.
+The total project cost is estimated at $202 million, with $54 million from the government and $11.5 million raised through philanthropy, leaving $137 million still needed.